voxpelli/paw-humangenerator/README.md

 `git clone git@github.com:voxpelli/paw-humangenerator.git se.kodfabrik.PawExtensions.HumanGenerator`

 You can find your Paw extension folder by going to `Preferences > Extensions` and hit the `Open Extensions Directory` button.

+## Credits

+Initial inspiration and code was taken from the [Paw API Blueprint Generator Extension](https://github.com/apiaryio/Paw-APIBlueprintGenerator).